-Dr. Lindsey B. "Luka" Carfagna is a visiting scholar in the Department of Informatics (Connected Learning Lab) at UC Irvine, works full time as a Learning Experience and Assessment Specialist at Thomas Edison State University, teaches at Rowan College at Burlington County, and is a modern military spouse.
-She currently resides on an Air Force Base in New Jersey, but can usually be found lurking wherever connected communities meet economic, educational, and ecological challenges.
-Her dissertation focused on how young people utilized open learning resources and practices as a buffer for hard economic times after the 2008 crisis and subsequent recession.
+Dr. Lindsey B. "Luka" Carfagna is a visiting scholar in the Department of Informatics (Connected Learning Lab) at UC Irvine, works full time as a Learning Experience and Assessment Specialist at Thomas Edison State University, teaches at Rowan College at Burlington County (RCBC) and Southern New Hampshire University (SNHU), and is a certified personal trainer.
+She can usually be found lurking wherever connected communities meet economic, educational, and ecological challenges and her dissertation focused on how young people utilized open learning resources and practices as a buffer for hard economic times after the 2008 crisis and subsequent recession.

 For her undergraduate degree, Lindsey went to the University of Vermont on a full athletic scholarship to play Division 1 soccer.
 After injuries forced her to medically retire from the game, she turned her focus to scholarship and advocacy.
 Lindsey transformed her passion for the beautiful game into a disciplined pursuit of sociology's unique vocational power to speak truth, heal wounds, and inspire calls to action.